-Bizarro is brought to you today by Spot the Imposter(s).
+Bizarro is brought to you today by The Three Stooges.

 A few years ago we had a very long and spirited debate on this blog about the dangers/benefits of GMO crops.
 People I trust were on both sides of the issue so in the end, I wasn’t sure if I’m for or against them.
 Like most things, there are likely good and bad elements to the practice

 and there is definitely a lot of false propaganda about the subject.
 But this cartoon isn’t about that, it’s just a ludicrous look at a “what if” scenario.
 If this damn blog site is working properly, you should be able to click the image for a larger view so you can see some of the background elements better.

 As for my other cartoons in the past seven days, let’s sally forth…